CHINA: Solar Eclipses in History and Mythology

 Discover History and Mythology of Solar Eclipses in China and how it makes us connect to what our ancestors might have felt and experienced.

-On July 22, 2009, we where visiting the Three Gorges Dam, a hydroelectric gravity dam that spans the Yangtze River by the town of Sandouping, in Hubei province, China.
-It is the world’s largest power station in terms of installed capacity and a good place to watch the total solar eclipse – the longest of the 21st century.
+The Three Gorges Dam, is the world’s largest power station in terms of installed capacity and a good place to watch the total solar eclipse – the longest of the 21st century.
 It lasted up to a maximum of 6 minutes, 39 seconds according to NASA.

 It is a once-in-a-lifetime phenomenon: we grab our darkened glasses, following reminders that viewing with the naked eye could damage our eyesight.

-The light of day begins to fade in the middle of the day.
-Looking up, we catch a glimpse of what looks like a disk of pure blackness sliding across the face of the sun.
 Soon the blackness has almost completely covered the sun, and dusk is falling over the land.
 The air cools.
 The birds are silent and still.
 Streetlights are turned on.
 Fireworks lighten up the darkness, silence is broken.

-Feelings as the light drops away- Is an eclipse frightening?
+Feelings as the light drops away: Is an eclipse frightening?
 Beautiful?
 Or both at once?

 The Solar Eclipse of 22nd July 2009